How can we help you when you have Mutliple Sclerosis?

 What exactly is Multiple Sclerosis?

 The immune system essentially attacks the body’s myelin, which is a substance that covers and insulates nerves fibers.
 This results in demyelination, which in turn causes nerve damage.
-Since the accurate pathogen or target of the body’s immunity attacks is unknown, many professionals choose to refer to multiple sclerosis as an “immune-mediated” disease as opposed to an “autoimmune” disease.
+Since the accurate pathogen or target of the body’s immunity attacks is unknown, many professionals choose to refer to MS as an “immune-mediated” disease as opposed to an “autoimmune” disease.

 What are the causes and risk factors of Multiple Sclerosis?